Key takeaways

 Full-stack considerations when audio trimming is part of a video workflow.

-If you want a team that has built this into language-learning, voice-research, and podcasting iOS apps, Fora Soft has the Swift templates and the QA recordings ready.
+If you want a team that has shipped this into language-learning, voice-research, and podcasting apps, we have the Swift templates and the QA recordings ready.
+See our custom software development work, or just bring us the recording that’s giving you trouble.

-Book a 30-minute review of your iOS audio-trimming plan?
+Book a 30-minute review of your iOS audio plan?

 We’ll critique your thresholds, detection layer, and render pipeline, and return the fixes that move the product needle.
 Agent Engineering-accelerated.